Active Substance: everolimus

 How is Votubia used?

-For SEGA, the starting dose depends on the body surface area (calculated using the patient’s height and weight) and the patient’s age, but the doctor will adjust the dose based on the patient’s blood levels of the medicine and how well the patient tolerates the medicine.
+For SEGA, and for use as add-on treatment of seizures, the starting dose depends on the body surface area (calculated using the patient’s height and weight) and the patient’s age, but the doctor will adjust the dose based on the patient’s blood levels of the medicine and how well the patient tolerates the medicine.

 In patients with renal angiomyolipoma, the recommended dose is 10 mg once a day.
 If patients experience severe side effects the doctor may need to reduce the dose or interrupt treatment temporarily.